Vaishno Devi Temple: The Holy Cave of Vaishno Devi

+Shakta pitha

-Vaishno Devi Gufa (also known as Vaishno Devi Bhawan) is one of the 108 Shakti Peethas, sacred sites dedicated to the worship of Shakti, the divine feminine energy in Hinduism.
+Vaishno Devi Gufa (also known as Vaishno Devi Bhawan) is one of the 108 Shakta pitha, sacred sites dedicated to the worship of Shakti, the divine feminine energy in Hinduism.
 According to scholarly articles, two primary traditions circulate regarding the origin of this peetha.
-The first asserts that the "skull of Mata Sati fell here," establishing the shrine as the "holiest of all Shaktipeeths."
+The first asserts that the "skull of Sati fell here," establishing the shrine as the "holiest of all Shakta pithas."
 A competing tradition claims that it was Sati's "right arm" that fell at the site.
 This "right arm" narrative faces active contestation, with scholarly sources noting that "some scriptures do not agree" and proposing instead that "Gandarbal in Kashmir is the place where the right arm of Sati had fallen."

-For devotees, the "right arm" claim gains strong substantiation from a distinctive physical feature inside the holy cave: "stone remains of a human hand," popularly interpreted as Varad Hast (the hand that grants boons and blessings) or Abhaya Hasta (the gesture of succour).
+For devotees, the "right arm" claim gains strong substantiation from a distinctive physical feature inside the holy cave: "stone remains of a human hand," popularly interpreted as varadahasta (the hand that grants boons and blessings) or abhayahasta (the gesture of succour).
 This natural rock formation is viewed as a tangible manifestation of the mythological event, providing material evidence that bolsters the tradition among pilgrims.